-As the UK's independent body safeguarding quality and standards in higher education, QAA works with sector partners to protect academic integrity and prevent cheating and fraud.
+As the UK's independent body safeguarding quality and standards in higher education, QAA works with sector agencies, government departments, regulators, politicians and academics with expertise in academic misconduct to protect academic integrity and prevent cheating and fraud.

 The implications go far wider than higher education.
+Cheating in higher education is a societal problem.
 Students who cheat can enter the workforce without the necessary skills, knowledge and competency, with potential public health and safety implications.